emmanuelrosa/gossip-appimage/README.md

 This Gossip AppImage has been spotted in the wild running on the following x64_64 Linux distros:

+- Bedrock Linux [^1]
-- Fedora 39 [^1]
+- Fedora 39 [^2]
 - Manjaro
 - Ubuntu 23.10
 - Void Linux (musl)

 Yes, that's right!
 A single AppImage can run on glibc and musl.
 That's because the AppImage *includes* glibc.
-Unfortunately, I haven't had success with Alpine Linux, though :(

 If you run the AppImage successfully on another Linux distro, let me know the juicy details at npub18eynzyyrx0v46qjnvtj6mvekpxlfnkq06e3zfd6q9487vty0lfaszucvu7

+[^1]: Because the AppImage `AppRun` creates a `chroot`, you can only run the AppImage from the stratum which owns PID 1 (ex. `brl which 1`); Bedrock Linux uses `chroot` for the other strata, and you can't create a `chroot` within a `chroot`.

-[^1]: By default the Fedora installer uses BTRFS with asynchronous discards for the root filesystem.
+[^2]: By default the Fedora installer uses BTRFS with asynchronous discards for the root filesystem.
 This is not ideal for Gossip because it uses a database which makes heavy use of random writes.
 BTRFS random write IO throughput is supar with asynchronous discards disabled.
 With asynchronous discards enabled, the performance is *TERRIBLE!* In short, it causes Gossip to hang while using the database.
 If the root filesystem is something else, such as ext4 or xfs, then Gossip works just fine on Fedora.

+Conversely, the Gossip AppImage is known to be allergic to some Linux distributions:

+- Alpine Linux

 ## How does it work?